CTU-IIG/demos-sched/README.md

 - `sc_partition` = safety-critical partition
 - `be_partition` = best-effort partittion

-First, safety-critical partition is ran; after it finishes (either its time budget is exhausted, or it completes), best-effort partition is started.
+First, safety-critical partition is ran; after it finishes (either time budget of its processes is exhausted, or the processes complete), best-effort partition is started.

 Example configs:
 ```yaml